 Penske liked what he read, and in 1978, he was bankrolled by an accountant turned oil wildcatter turned USAC team owner and entrepreneur, Ueal Eugene “Pat” Patrick (above)...

-Together these three formed Championship Auto Racing Teams, governed by a CEO and a board of 8 owners, one driver and one mechanic, dividing between them 24 voting shares, with president Patrick and Penske and a few others receiving additional controlling votes.
+Together these three - Gurney, Penske and Patrick - formed Championship Auto Racing Teams, governed by a CEO and a board of 8 owners, one driver and one mechanic, dividing between them 24 voting shares, with president Patrick and Penske and a few others receiving additional controlling votes.
 In March of 1979, CART launched their own league with an oval race at Phoenix, Arizona.

 USAC and Joe Cloutier, Tony Huleman's right hand man and replacement, struck back one month later, informing Penske, Partick, Gurney and three other CART teams that because their actions were “harmful to racing", they would not be allowed to compete in the 1979 Indy 500.
-On opening day of 5 May, 1979, the federal court granted CART an injunction, forcing USAC to admit their entries.
+On the track's opening day - 5 May, 1979 - the federal court granted CART an injunction, forcing USAC to admit their entries.

 CART, now led by Penske lawyer John Frasco, had won.
 USAC continued to support dirt tracks, but under the new CART points system, winning the Indy 500 was worth no more than the Ontario, California 500.
 The vaunted Indianapolis Motor Speedway, and it's USAC creation, had been brought to its knees.